 The Eye-Bank together with the Fabian family commemorate his enduring legacy with the following STEM Scholarship to help a qualified student pursue higher education in Science, Technology, Engineering or Mathematics – fields that Mr. Fabian considered essential to the advancement and benefit of today’s society.

 The STEM field is any discipline pertaining to Science, Technology, Engineering and Mathematics.
-This includes, but is not limited to, astronomy, biology, chemistry/biochemistry, computer science, engineering, environmental science, geology, mathematics and physics.
+This includes, but is not limited to, astronomy, biology, chemistry/biochemistry, computer science, engineering, environmental science, geology, healthcare, mathematics and physics.

 EYE-BANK STEM SCHOLARSHIP CRITERIA

 To apply, students must meet all of the following requirements:

 - Reside within The Eye-Bank’s service area: New York City, Long Island, and the lower Hudson Valley (Westchester, Rockland, Putnam and Orange Counties).

 - Be a student who is accepted to, or enrolled in a STEM undergraduate or graduate program at an accredited 2 or 4-year college or university for the current academic year at the time of application deadline

 - Complete the online Stem Scholarship Application by September 1, 2021.

 - Use the scholarship award for continuing education at an accredited university, college, trade or technical school certificate program.